 Publishing my work was always a goal of mine–I have put seven projects into print, and eight projects into ebook format.
 I have always known that my style and subject matter were particular and directed toward a specific audience; this has never been a real problem for me, but I fought to get my work out there, just in case.
 Now, after having been drowned by this darkness that follows me, I find myself longing for something else.
 I find myself in need of a different style of showing my work.

 With all of this in mind, I have decided to transform my work and bring it here.
 Each project has been remastered with love and inspiration and is available as a PDF.
-If you are interested in my projects, please click the “collect” button and specify which title you would like.
+If you are interested in my projects, please click the “pay with PayPal” button.
 Each collected piece will be sent to you via email, with a personalised thank you note included.

 The Fallen Silk

 Synopsis: Newly divorced Effie Wickes moves into her mother’s forest cottage after her untimely death.
 As she is dealing with the loss, and the pain and fear from her abusive marriage, she is driven down the path to madness as her mother’s ghost haunts her and something ancient and cold stalks her from the tree line that surrounds her home.
 Will she learn to live with the creature that haunts her day and night, or will it scare her into an early grave, just as it did her mother?
 116 pages